 Alternatives to the Paris Museum Pass

-Websites like Get Your Guide or Tiqets propose interesting Paris combo tickets – the combination of skip the line tickets to 2-3 popular tourist attractions in Paris at a discounted pass – that make you save time and money.
+Websites like Get Your Guide or Tiqets offer interesting Paris combo tickets – the combination of tours and tickets to 2-3 popular tourist attractions in Paris at a discounted price – that make you save time and money.
 This is ideal for people interested in visiting only the very top attractions in Paris.

 » Plan your trip to Paris in advance.
 Make a list of things to do in Paris, your “musts” in Paris.